-Agencies must record all approved Instruments of Assurance with a value exceeding \$1,000,000 in an internal Agency register, as well as any other Instruments of Assurance that the Agency considers material.
+Agencies must record all approved Instruments of Assurance with a potential liability exceeding \$100,000 in an internal Agency register, as well as any other Instruments of Assurance that the Agency considers material.

-3.1 Agencies must record in an internal register approved Instruments of Assurance with a value exceeding \$1,000,000, or those that the Agency considers material.
+3.1 Agencies must record in an internal register all approved Instruments of Assurance with a potential liability exceeding \$100,000, or those that the Agency considers material.
 This includes any Instruments of Assurance which may not have been issued by, or on behalf of, the Agency but which have since been transferred or assigned to, or vested in, the Agency.